Java-Project-IM/ibarangay-be/README.md

 {
   "title": "Street Light Not Working",
-  "description": "The street light on Main St has been out for 3 days", "category": "Infrastructure",
+  "description": "The street light on Main St has been broken for 3 days", "category": "Infrastructure",
   "priority": "high"
 }